-Therefore it is evident that the origin of this posture is early medieval Hatha Yoga period.
+Therefore it is evident that the origin of this posture is the early medieval Hatha Yoga period.

-The Sanskrit word Garbha means fetus or foetus.
+The Sanskrit word Garbha means a fetus.
 This posture when performed looks like an unborn offspring.
 Hence the pose gets this name and called in English as Foetus in Womb Pose or Embryo in Womb Pose.
 Some people call this simply as Foetus Pose or Embryo Pose.

 Garbhasana Practice Routine